CMPS2200-Fall2021/recitation-01-AntonDF/README.md

 - [ ] 8.
 Call `print_results(compare_search())` and paste the results here:

-**TODO: add your timing results here**
+[[10, 100], [0.0, 0.0], [0.0, 0.0]]

 - [ ] 9.
 The theoretical worst-case running time of linear search is $O(n)$ and binary search is $O(log_2(n))$.
 Do these theoretical running times match your empirical results?
 Why or why not?

-**TODO: your answer goes here**
+It is difficult to say, as my computer showed both runtimes as 0.
+However, I would expect the runtimes to match the empirical results as the time complexity of the algorithm changes.
+Binary search should have a runtime of O(log_2n).

 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.
-Å@+ What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search? **TODO: your answer goes here**
+ÔøΩ@+ What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search?
-Å@The worst case scenario of searching a list of n elements k times is O(n) Å@+ For binary search? **TODO: your answer goes here** Å@For binary search, the worst-case scenario would be O(log_2n) Å@+ For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting? **TODO: your answer goes here**
+ÔøΩ@The worst case scenario of searching a list of n elements k times is O(n) ÔøΩ@+ For binary search? **TODO: your answer goes here** ÔøΩ@For binary search, the worst-case scenario would be O(log_2n) ÔøΩ@+ For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting? **TODO: your answer goes here**
-Å@An unsorted list with linear search will be unreliable in the number of elements it will need to iterate to find the correct key.
+ÔøΩ@An unsorted list with linear search will be unreliable in the number of elements it will need to iterate to find the correct key.
 With binary search and a sorted list, it would be more valuable to find the median values i.e. the middle of the data.